marcusoftnet/ypkbksite/README.md

 # Kanban
 ## Later
 * Tests that **doesn't** verify the database content.
+* Add sharing buttons on all modal windows
 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
 * Set the app name of the site when doing Add to homescreen
 * Create list of old articles in admin-ui